RoboChum/release/README.md

 # Known issues
 In general, the app is bug free (please submit any issues via [robochum@outlook.com](mailto:robochum@outlook.com) or through [GitHub Issues](https://github.com/RoboChum/release/issues)).
 However:
 * Alpha currently uses a self-signed cert.
-In addition the app is packaged into an executable which freaks out virus checkers.
+In addition the app is packaged into an executable which scares virus checkers.
 This combination of self-signed cert + compressed executable means your virus checker _may_ block the executable from running.
 Currently you'll have to trust me that the app is safe while waiting for a proper code signing certificate
-* Chatbot message window doesn't auto-scroll when messages appear (bug in 3rd party library, waiting on fix)
+* **Searcher** character does not support `.pdf` files.
+Adding support for this bloats the app size massively, so not included for now

 # Future releases
 * More customisation options
+* Support for files across multiple characters
 * Voice input / output
 * Image generation / sending
+* Video generation
 * Finer grained memory / privacy options
 * API support for power users
 * Remote access for power users